lg2it/myblog/content/about.md

  - URL：`https://justgoidea.com`
  - Logo：`https://cos.justgoidea.com/justgoidea/favicon.png`
  - Description：`读书｜新知｜生活禅`
- - Copyright：槿呈Goidea by 樹程Leslie is licensed under [a Creative Commons BY-NC-SA 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+ - Copyright：槿呈Goidea by L,.G. is licensed under [a Creative Commons BY-NC-SA 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)
  - Hosting & DNS & CDN with [Cloudflare](https://www.cloudflare.com/)
  - You can find the change log of this site in [Change Log](https://justgoidea.com/changelog).
  - You can check the online status of all my services [here](https://monitor.hhzz.plus/status/public).